-The Offering
+Recent Developments and Other Information

+On January 23, 2013, the Company issued a press release announcing its financial results for the fourth quarter and year ended December 31, 2012.
+The press release was included on a Form 6-K dated January 31, 2013, which is incorporated herein by reference (other than certain quotes contained in the press release).

+On November 19, 2012, the Company issued a press release announcing that it agreed to restructure its credit default insurance.
+The press release was included on a Form 6-K dated November 21, 2012, which is incorporated herein by reference.

+The Company conducts impairment testing for its fleet using historical average one-year charter rates over a ten-year period.
+Based on recent comments from the SEC, the Company intends to disclose in its future filings a sensitivity analysis of its impairment using average one-year charter rates over a 1, 3 and 5 year average historical period.
+This sensitivity analysis, in the current market, would likely show a negative variation and could result in a greater number of vessels having carrying values in excess of these revised projected future cash flows.
+The Company currently does not intend to change its existing impairment policy.
-Issuer Navios Maritime Partners L.P.

-Common units offered by us 4,000,000 common units.

-4,600,000 common units if the underwriters exercise in full their option to purchase up to an additional 600,000 common units.

-Units outstanding after this offering 58,509,163 common units, 1,000,000 subordinated Series A units and 1,214,476 general partnership units.

-59,109,163 common units, 1,000,000 subordinated Series A units and 1,226,721 general partnership units, if the underwriters exercise their option to purchase additional common units in full.

-Use of proceeds We will use the net proceeds of approximately \$63.1 million from this offering, and the proceeds of \$1.4 million from the sale of general partner units to our general partner to fund our fleet expansion and/or for general partnership purposes.

-Option to purchase additional common units We have granted the underwriters a 30-day option to purchase up to 600,000 additional common units.

-General Partner Units At the closing of this offering, we will receive a \$1.4 million from our general partner for general partner units to allow it to maintain its 2.0% general partner interest in us (or \$1.6 million if the underwriters exercise their option to purchase additional common units in full).
+The Offering Issuer Navios Maritime Partners L.P.
+Common units offered by us 4,250,000 common units.
+4,887,500 common units if the underwriters exercise in full their option to purchase up to an additional 637,500 common units.
+Units outstanding after this offering 64,359,163 common units and 1,313,456 general partnership units.
+64,996,663 common units and 1,326,466 general partnership units, if the underwriters exercise their option to purchase additional common units in full.
+Use of proceeds We will use the net proceeds of approximately \$59.2 million from this offering, and the proceeds of \$1.3 million from the sale of general partner units to our general partner to fund our fleet expansion and/or for general partnership purposes.
+Option to purchase additional common units We have granted the underwriters a 30-day option to purchase up to 637,500 additional common units.
+General Partner Units At the closing of this offering, we will receive \$1.3 million from our general partner for general partner units to allow it to maintain its 2.0% general partner interest in us (or \$1.5 million if the underwriters exercise their option to purchase additional common units in full).
 The sale of general partner units is not part of this offering.

-Upon the closing of this offering, Navios Holdings will own a 25.4% interest in us (or 25.2% if the underwriters exercise their option to purchase additional common units in full), which includes the 2.0% interest through our general partner which Navios Holdings owns and controls.
+Upon the closing of this offering, Navios Holdings will own a 23.7% interest in us (or 23.4% if the underwriters exercise their option to purchase additional common units in full), which includes the 2.0% interest through our general partner which Navios Holdings owns and controls.